October 5, 2017

 Charlotte, North Carolina.

 And what really sets Charlotte apart?
-It’s not the beautiful North Carolina weather, close proximity to the mountains, recreational facilities, or even the restaurant, night life and burgeoning brewery scene.
+It’s not the beautiful North Carolina weather, close proximity to the mountains or even the restaurant, night life and brewery scene.
 It’s the people.

 Charlotte sits at the end of a talent pipeline that funnels from North Carolina’s vast network of public, private and community colleges and universities (including the world-renowned Research Triangle).
 As if these factors were not enough, Charlotte has become a place where the nation’s top talent wants to locate.
 With extremely high quality of life, reasonable housing prices, low tax rates and a fantastic international airport, Charlotte is importing the highest quality personnel daily.

-The race for HQ2 barrels towards the October 19 RFP submission date and while who will win is yet undetermined, it becomes abundantly clear that Charlotte, North Carolina is the only realistic choice.
+The race for HQ2 barrels towards the October 19 RFP submission date and while who will win is yet to be determined, it becomes abundantly clear that Charlotte, North Carolina is the only realistic choice.